 Being a leader requires having people that choose to follow you.
 Trust must be established before anyone will make the decision to follow you.
 Trust doesn't emerge simply because a customer makes a decision to buy something.
 Trust is not a checklist.
 Fulfilling all your responsibilities does not create trust.

 This leads us to the heretical belief of Herb Kelleher - Founder and former CEO of Southwest Airlines.
 It's the company's responsibility to look after your employees first.
-Happy employees ensures happy customers.
-Happy customers ensures happy shareholders - in that order.
+Happy employees ensure happy customers.
+Happy customers ensure happy shareholders - in that order.

 4. COMMUNICATION ISN'T ABOUT SPEAKING, IT'S ABOUT LISTENING